grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ## In conclusion

 Memory issues within software are always unique cases and there's usually no standard solution to fix them; StackOverflow or the likes will not have the answer.
-Having said that there are generic shapes that emerge, while measuring memory usage, that can point you to a potential solution and the right tooling.
-To repeat the three distinct shapes: big increases in relative short periods of time (memory bloat), logarithmical increase (memory fragmentation) and lineair increase (memory leak).
+Having said that, there are generic shapes that emerge, while measuring memory usage, that can point you to a potential solution and the right tooling.
+To repeat the three distinct shapes: big increases in relative short periods of time (memory bloat), logarithmic growth (memory fragmentation) and linear increase (memory leak).
 When you're dealing with a leak or fragmentation, measure memory usage over a longer period of time.
-Use the right tool to measure memory usage and try to use out of the box memory tooling that is available within the provided infrastructure, for example: if you're using a Linux environment, use pmap.
+Use the right tool to measure memory usage and try to use out of the box memory tooling that is available within the provided infrastructure.
+For example: if you're using a Linux environment, use pmap.
 To finish with some wise words: remain patient and don't rush towards a solution in any of these cases.
 Measure, measure, measure and ..
 I just remembered where I left my keys.